robert-westenberger/knowledgebase/web-development/interviewing/front-end/react-js.md

 Takes it's current value through `props` and notifies changes through callbacks like `onChange`.
 A parent component `controls` it by handling the callback and managing its own state and passing thenew values as props to the controlled component.
 ## Uncontrolled
 Stores its own state internally, and you query the DOM using a `ref` to find its current value when you need it.

+# What are Higher-Order components and why are they useful?